 Immediately upon adding the flour and water mixture, stir the juices while gently boiling to thoroughly blend the mixture into the gravy.
 Repeat for thicker gravy.
 This step may be done 2-3 times depending on how much gravy is being thickened.
 Allow the gravy to cook while stirring as this is what creates the thickening and gets rid of the flour taste

-Caution: After adding the flour/water thickener into the juices, check consistency before adding more of the flour/water mixture.
+Caution: After adding the flour/water thickener into the juices, checkconsistency before adding more of the flour/water mixture.
 Putting in too much flour and water at once, without stirring it in, will make a gravy too thick to serve.
 (You will know if it is too thick because it will have the consistency of a pudding, not a gravy).
 Also, too much thickener (a cup of flour or more) can make the gravy taste like flour; adding salt and pepper (and maybe poultry seasoning) will correct the flavor.

 When thickened, reduce heat to medium low or simmer and stir to prevent sticking to the pan bottom.
+Cook for about 5 to 10 minutes adding salt and white pepper to taste.
+Remove from stove and pour into gravy bowls for immediate serving.

 TURKEY GIBLET GRAVY